 Well then, thanks for being the spokesperson for 80 million people.

 As far as I’m concerned, this revolution aimed to take down a corrupt government that ruled for 30 years by use of violence, intimidation, and human rights abuses.
 I heard chants like freedom, liberty, equality, and those demands don’t need an Islamically controlled government.
 And that word “Islamically controlled” just SOUNDS wrong.
 The aim of Islam is not to control people.
 I’m Muslim and I think Islam is really great, and if you think that too, then you’d know that we don’t need to mandate it on other people for it to thrive.
 Egypt is beautiful because of all of the people that live in it, and all of those people deserve to have their say in their country and their government, and if you think otherwise, you’re the ignorant one.

 And even at that, Muslim Brotherhood don’t even protect their OWN people.
 When the Tahrir Woman scandal happened (also known as Blue Bra Girl), and women went out to protest the abuse, Muslim Brotherhood condemned the women fighting for EQUALITY and JUSTICE and said they should go home and cook.
 And many of those women were Muslims.

-Anonymous asked: tell me more about how morsi knows less about democracy than shafiq
+Anonymous said: tell me more about how morsi knows less about democracy than shafiq